Picture

 5. Practice with others

 No matter how many books you read on the subject, nothing will help you develop quicker than practicing with real people.
 Practicing with other people gives you feedback, and helps build your confidence, and teaches you how to navigate real-life reading situations.
-There are many practice opportunities out there, but one in particular that I can recommend is the online practice circles run by Alyson Gannon at www.spiritcommunication.com.
-She has one starting this Thursday the 4th of October, and she does these relatively often throughout the year.
+There are many practice opportunities out there, but I run a monthly practice circle here.

 If you are keen on in-person practice, take a look on meetup.com There might just be someone who has created a group that meets for mediumship practice.
 If there aren't any yet, consider creating your own group on meetup, and organize the practice circle yourself.
 Local metaphysical stores in your area might also have classes or practice circles going on, or they might be open to hosting one.